dickensc/dickensc.github.io/essays/ReflectionOnSmartQuestions.md

 We have seen the stupid way to ask a question, now lets look at a smart way.
 Again we will look at an example, but this time hopefully we learn a more effective approach.

 <img class="ui large right floated rounded image" src="../images/smartQuestion.png">

+This header is concise and grammatical, "Code missing after packaging SF stateless ASP.NET Core web application".
+I am not expert on this topic but I understand what the deviation is and what tools they are working with.
+This header already has a good chance of recieving a quality answer.